jjhelmus/nmrglue/doc/source/tutorial.rst

-We can see that this is a two dimensional data set with 1500 complex points in the direct dimension and 332 points in the indirect dimension.  nmrglue takes care of converting the raw data in the file into an array of appropiate type, dimensionality, and quadrature.
+We can see that this is a two dimensional data set with 1500 complex points in the direct dimension and 332 points in the indirect dimension.  nmrglue takes care of converting the raw data in the file into an array of appropriate type, dimensionality, and quadrature.
 For complex data the last axis, typically the direct dimension, is converted to a complex data type.
 The other axes are not converted.